MattiaIojica/LibraryManagementSystem/README.md

 ### READ
   1. Get all Users
   2. Get User by ID
-  3. Get Reservation of the user with the specific ID
+  3. Get the Reservation of the user with the specific ID
   4. Get Loans of the user with the specific ID
   5. Get Fines of the user with the specific ID
   6. Get all Books
   7. Get Book by ID
   8. Get all Reservations
-  9. Get Reservation by ID
+  9. Get a Reservation by ID
   10. Get all Loans
-  11. Get Loan by ID
+  11. Get a Loan by ID
   12. Get all Fines
   13. Get Fine by ID
   14. Get all Addresses
-  15. Get Address by ID
+  15. Get the Address by ID

 ### UPDATE
   1. Update User details